opendp/opendp/docs/source/user/transformation-constructors.rst

     >>> finder(["A", "B", "C", "A", "D"])
     [0, 1, 2, 0, 3]

-:func:`opendp.trans.make_find_bin` is a binning operation that transforms numerical input data to a vector of bin indices.
+:func:`opendp.transformations.make_find_bin` is a binning operation that transforms numerical input data to a vector of bin indices.

 .. doctest::